Ghostery Review 2025: It's Like Ads Were Never There

 Ghostery ads and trackers blocked counter

-Ghostery blocks ads and trackers through advanced technologies and analyzes and collects data from the top 10,000 updates.
+Ghostery blocks ads and trackers through advanced technologies that analyze and collect data from the top 10,000 websites.
 This data is continually updated and posted in a database at WhoTracks.Me.

 Additionally, the library is community driven and lets anyone submit a tracker they find on a company website, making it easier to add any trackers that may have been missed.